astronomer/docs/learn/custom-xcom-backends-tutorial.md

 :::info

-The pre-built XCom backends of the Astronomer provider offer the possibility to use gzip compression for all XComs uploaded.
-To enable gzip compression set `UPLOAD_CONTENT_AS_GZIP=True` in your .env file.
+The pre-built XCom backends in the Astronomer provider offer the possibility of using gzip compression for all XComs uploaded.
+To enable gzip compression, set `UPLOAD_CONTENT_AS_GZIP=True` in your .env file.

 :::